mdn/translated-content/files/ja/learn/tools_and_testing/cross_browser_testing/introduction/index.md

 You should compile a list of the potential problem areas.

-> **Note:** **注**: You can find browser support information for technologies by looking up the different features on MDN — the site you're on!
+> **Note:** You can find browser support information for technologies by looking up the different features on MDN — the site you're on!
 You should also consult [caniuse.com](http://caniuse.com/), for some further useful details.

 Once you've agreed on these details, you can go ahead and start developing the site.